manas-kumar-sahu/delta_deom/README.md

 # delta_deom
-This is practice class for git and github
+This is practice class for git and github.